brandur/sorg/content/talks-drafts/passive-safety.md

 Engineers need leverage to build reliable software more quickly.

-Good **abstractions** are levarage -- they do something complicated while presenting an easy-to-use interface.
+Good **abstractions** are leverage -- they do something complicated while presenting an easy-to-use interface.

 Some great abstractions: files, threads, libc memory management, TCP in your OS.

 ???

 As engineers, we should always be looking to gain leverage to help us build reliable software more quickly.
-One pattern for leverage are abstractions -- modules that do something quite complicated, but present a comparatively easy-to-use interface.
+One pattern for leverage are abstractions -- building blocks that do something quite complicated, and present a comparatively easy-to-use interface.

-We've all seen bad abstractions that are too complex and do too little, which end up costing more than they're worth.
-But if we think about the computing stack that we use every day, there are many abstractions with a very long history of working *very* well: files, threads, libc memory management, or TCP.
+We've all seen bad abstractions that are too complex or do too little, and end up costing more than they're worth.
+But if we think about the computing stack that we use every day, there are many successful abstractions that work *very* well: files, threads, libc memory management, or TCP.

 ---